AnnonZerp/AnnonRat/README.md

 Thank you!
 ---
 I really appreciate all kinds of feedback and contributions.
-Thanks for using and supporting Quasar!
+Thanks for using and supporting AnnonRat!